-Why Solar Skype Connect is the obvious choice in bridging the gap for a complete, Unified Communications solution
+Why Solar Seamless Connect is the obvious choice in bridging the gap for a complete, Unified Communications solution

 Effective communication is the bedrock of any civilisation, and communicating over long distances is what has brought civilisations and communities together, facilitating the advancements we enjoy today.